Marc Márquez: 2018: Consistency

 Márquez kicked off the 2018 season by losing yet another last-lap battle for victory with Dovizioso in Qatar.
-He then courted controversy in a bizarre race in Argentina.
-Márquez then stalled his bike while lining up on the grid.
-In an attempt to restart, he pushed the bike away from his grid position.
+He then courted controversy in a bizarre race in Argentina after stalling his bike while lining up on the grid.
+In an attempt to restart it, he pushed the bike away from his grid position.
 After the race started, he was issued a ride-through penalty for riding his bike in the wrong direction on the track.
 Rejoining near the back of the field, Márquez began ploughing through the field.
 He was issued a second penalty for irresponsible riding following a collision with Aleix Espargaró, and was required to drop a position.
-Márquez then collided with Rossi towards the end of the race, pushing Rossi onto the wet grass.
+Towards the end of the race, Márquez then collided with Rossi and toppled him onto the wet grass.
 This reignited their feud and earned Márquez a third penalty.
-Márquez finished the race in fifth, having easily set the fastest lap, but due to the final penalty was handed a 30-second sanction and did not receive points.
+Márquez finished the race in fifth, having easily set the fastest lap, but due to the third infraction was handed a 30-second time penalty and did not receive points.

 At the Circuit of the Americas, Márquez customarily qualified on pole but was handed a three-place grid penalty for impeding Maverick Viñales.
-This proved not to matter, as Márquez won the race to maintain his perfect record in Texas.
-He then survived a high-speed slide at Jerez due to gravel on the track to score a second consecutive victory, followed by a third at Le Mans.
+Márquez nevertheless won the race, maintaining his perfect record in Texas.
+At Jerez he survived a high-speed slide caused by gravel on the track to score a second consecutive victory, followed by a third at Le Mans.
 Both victories were his first at those circuits since 2014, and gave Márquez a commanding lead in the championship.

-Márquez crashed out of Mugello, and recorded a second-place finish in Catalonia.
-He claimed pole position for what proved to be an instant classic in Assen, featuring over 100 overtakes and six different race leaders.
-After a long-fought battle within the leading group of seven riders (Márquez, Rossi, Lorenzo, Crutchlow, Rins, Viñales and Dovizioso), Márquez managed to peel off from the group and crossed the line for victory over two seconds ahead of Rins.
-In Germany, Márquez was forced to fight harder than usual, but ultimately scored pole position, the fastest lap, and a ninth consecutive victory at the circuit.
+He crashed out of Mugello, and recorded a second-place finish in Catalonia.
+He then claimed pole for an instant classic in Assen, featuring over 100 overtakes and six different race leaders.
+After a long-fought battle within the leading group of seven riders (Márquez, Rossi, Lorenzo, Crutchlow, Rins, Viñales, and Dovizioso), Márquez peeled away from the group and took victory over two seconds ahead of Rins.
+In Germany, Márquez had to scrap more than usual, but still scored pole position, the fastest lap, and his ninth consecutive victory at the circuit.